dontlearncpp/AgCLIP/README.md

 **

-Official PyTorch implementation for Ag-CLIP.
+Official PyTorch implementation for AgCLIP.
 Details can be found in the paper.

 ### Preparation